top of page

 PCOS to PMOS — Just Got a New Name

-If you have PCOS, you may have spent years being told your options are the pill, metformin, or weight loss.
+If you have PMOS, you may have spent years being told your options are the pill, metformin, or weight loss.

 I want to tell you something different.